Sakeeb91/convex-body-chasing/README.md

 ## What’s here
 - Minimal package scaffold in `src/convex_body_chasing` with a basic 2D ball body and a greedy follow-the-leader algorithm.
 - Documentation plan lives in `docs/implementation-plan.md` (see after generation).
-- Ready for expansion with additional body types, competitive algorithms, scenario generators, and evaluation plots.
+- Ready for expansion with additional body types, competitive algorithms, scenario generators, and Plotly-based evaluation plots.

 ## Quick demo
 ```python